NMBU-BuildingPhysics/IssuesAndRequests/README.md

-# 📌 ClimateDataIssuesAndRequest
+# 📌 Issues And Requests
-*A repository for reporting issues and submitting feature requests for all Climate Data for Buildings tools and datasets.*
+*A repository for reporting issues and submitting feature requests for our tools and datasets.*

 This repository functions as a **central hub** for feedback, bugs, enhancement ideas, and requests related to: